shikokuchuo/nanonext/README.md

 ### RPC and Distributed Computing

-{nanonext} implements remote procedure calls (RPC) using NNG’s req/rep protocol to provide a basis for distributed computing.
+`nanonext` implements remote procedure calls (RPC) using NNG’s req/rep protocol to provide a basis for distributed computing.

 Can be used to perform computationally-expensive calculations or